schoettl/elm-xml-eeue56/README.md

 Or you can turn it back to a string using `Xml.Encode.encode`.
 Or pull it apart using `Xml.Encode.Value`.

 In order to turn an `Xml.Value` into a record, you probably want `Xml.Query`, paired with `Result.map`.
+Or use `xmlToJson` and your existing JSON decoder.

 ```elm